-Finding: The applicant's existing conditions plan indicates that there are 578 trees on the subject property and a total of 135 of the existing trees are proposed for preservation and 443 trees are proposed for removal.
+Finding: The Hearings Officer notes that the applicant's existing conditions plan indicates that there are 578 trees on the subject property and a total of 135 of the existing trees are proposed for preservation and 443 trees are proposed for removal.
 Per SRC 807.030(d)(2), 434 trees may be removed (578 x 0.75 = 433.5), but for each tree removed beyond 434, a minimum of two new trees shall be planted in addition to the landscaping required under SRC Chapter 807.
 Two trees shall be replanted to replace each of the nine trees removed in excess of 75 percent for a total of 18 replacement trees.
 In addition, trees removed from require setback areas shall require two new trees for each tree removed.
 At the time of building permit, plans shall be required showing the final lot configuration and confirming the number of trees removed from required setback areas.
+The Hearings Officer imposes the following condition of approval to ensure that the proposal satisfies this requirement: